 The River Suck is the largest tributary of the River Shannon.
 The site follows the river from Castlecoote, near Fuerty to its confluence with the River Shannon, a distance of approximately 70 km of river course.
 The main habitat is grassland, improved to varying extents, that is seasonally-flooded.
 The less-improved areas are species-rich.
 Here the vegetation consists of Common Sedge (Carex nigra), Creeping Bent (Agrostis stolonifera), Brown Sedge (Carex disticha), Marsh Foxtail (Alopecurus geniculatus), Reed Canary-grass (Phalaris arundicacea), Creeping Buttercup (Ranunculus repens), Jointed Rush (Juncus articulatus), Common Spikerush (Eleocharis palustris) and Floating Sweet-grass (Glyceria fluitans).
 Many of these species are important food plants for the wintering wildfowl which also forage on the improved grasslands within the site.
-A large area of flooded fen with Black Bog-rush (Schoenus nigricans) and Common Club-rush (Scirpus lacustris) occur in shallows along the river margin.
+A large area of flooded fen with Black Bog-rush (Schoenus nigricans) and Common Reed (Phragmites australis) occurs to the north of Derrycahill Bridge.
+Small patches of Common Club-rush (Scirpus lacustris) occur in shallows along the river margin.
 The grassland is used mainly for pasture but some is also used for silage or occasional hay-making.
 The site adjoins several raised bogs and cutover bogs, and there are turloughs in the vicinity.